fu4303/portfolio-robkendal/posts/2020-01-07-what-should-you-know-as-a-frontend-developer.md

 That said, it's all about levels and experience.
 If you're a senior dev, you'll likely have more experience with certain things and be able to build on that base knowledge, adding more advanced learning on top in layers.

-## What's on your 'things frontend developers should know' list?
+## What's on your 'things frontend developers should know' list

 Let me know if I've missed anything or what your list would look like.